Jan 09 2019

 Wed | 7PM

-On the occasion of Hayley Silverman’s exhibition, Protect Me from What I Am, Swiss Institute will host a discussion between Cyrus Dunham, Hayley Silverman and Abby Stein on naming as an act of creation and the implications of the bible’s narration of embodiment for gender non-conforming people.
+On the occasion of Aviva Silverman’s exhibition, Protect Me from What I Am, Swiss Institute will host a discussion between Cyrus Dunham, Aviva Silverman and Abby Stein on naming as an act of creation and the implications of the bible’s narration of embodiment for gender non-conforming people.

 Please RSVP to email@example.com.
 Please note: events at Swiss Institute are limited capacity, and entry is on a first-come, first-served basis.